magnunm/rsa-key-converter/README.md

 # RSA key converter

-Convert between RSA private and public keys in PEM and JWK formats.
+Command line tool to convert between PEM and JWK formats for RSA private and public keys.

 ## Installation

-In the root of this repository:
+Install using `poetry` by running:

 ```sh
 poetry install